roberto-mardeni/az-webapps-iac/README.md

 # Azure Web Apps Infrastructure as Code

-This repository demonstrates different variants on how to run web applications in azure using IaaS, PaaS & FaaS services.
+This repository demonstrates different variants on how to run web applications in azure using IaaS & PaaS services.